craftingcity/The-Known-World/Game Notes/NPCs/ala Alaturmen/High Power/Guild Employee NPCs/Guilded Wizard NPCs/The Wizard In Blue.md

 > An old human man is sitting at the table of a bar.
 He has a beautiful navy-blue robe, hooded, but not atop his wild grey hair.

 The Wizard In Blue appears when they are needed.
 They hold a unimaginable wealth of knowledge.
+They are on the [[Guild of Wizards#Council of Mages]] as the Blue Mage.
+It is their responsibility to monitor the use of magic throughout Alaturmen.

 ## History
 The Wizard in Blue has always been around, some #goblinoid tales even describe him as a legend.